JayBrown/VBBar/README.md

 ▪▪ Regarding the main script, you can change "30m" to e.g. "15m", if you want a faster refresh rate (15 minutes instead of the default 30 minutes)

 ▪▪ Launch BitBar; VBBar should now load

+▪▪ Once you have your VBB and Mapbox access IDs/tokens, you can enter them in the VBBar submenu ("System")